Key Points:

 The Buffet at Bellagio Brunch Menu

-As a brunch buffet, Bellagio offered both breakfast and lunch options.
+As you’d expect, Bellagio’s brunch buffet offered both breakfast and lunch food items.

-On the breakfast side of the menu, pancakes, waffles, and french toast were all available.
-Uniquely, the buffet also cooks up an enormous pancake the size of a large pizza and cuts it into square pieces.
+On the breakfast side of the menu, pancakes, waffles, and French toast were all available.

 Watching the employee flip the oversized flapjack instantly reminded me of the movie “Uncle Buck” when Buck was making pancakes so large he needed a snow shovel to flip them.
-If you don’t understand the reference, you need to stop reading and watch the classic movie ASAP.
+If you don’t understand the reference, stop reading and watch the classic movie ASAP.

 Other notable breakfast items included apple crepes, bagels, biscuits and gravy, fruit, yogurt, and chorizo & eggs.